neonkore/Nunicode/README.md

 [TOC]

-## WHATS THIS

 This is i18n library implementing Unicode 7.0.0 (and 6.3.0).

-nunicode is trying to carefully follow the Unicode specification with reasonable trade-offs to produce small, fast and portable Unicode implementation.
+nunicode is trying to carefully follow the Unicode specification with reasonable trade-offs.
+It doesn't implement the entire standard, but it does provide most of the operations on Unicode strings.

 What it can do:

 * UTF encoding and decoding
-* Correct strings collation on encoded UTF strings using default Unicode collation (DUCET)
+* Strings collation using default Unicode collation table
-* Correct Unicode casemapping: "Maße" -> "MASSE" (German)
+* Unicode casemapping: "Maße" -> "MASSE" (German)
-* Collation tailoring in nul10n, supporting all contractions: "ｫー" sorts before "ぉゝ" (Japanese); backward accent ordering for French, et cetera
+* Collation tailoring is supported, but implementation is a part of another library (nul10n, see [notes][])

-What it *DOESN'T* do:
+What it doesn't do:

-* Unicode Collation Algorithm (not entirely, please see [notes][])
+* Unicode Collation Algorithm (see [notes][])
-* Unicode [normalization forms][]: NFD, NFC, NFKD, NFKC (but nothing is impossible)
+* Unicode [normalization forms][]: NFD, NFC, NFKD, NFKC

 [notes]: #markdown-header-strings-collation-and-case-mapping
 [normalization forms]: http://unicode.org/reports/tr15/#Norm_Forms

-What you could do with this library

-* UTF encodings provide support for all scripts, DUCET embedded into nunicode will provide "generic" way of strings ordering
-* nunicode supply Unicode-enabled stdlib-like functions (i.e. ``nu_strchr()``)
-  for Unicode-aware operations on encoded strings

-[localization]: #markdown-header-localization

 Encodings supported:

 * UTF-8
 * UTF-16/UCS-2
 * UTF-32/UCS-4
-* CESU-8 (for JNI)
+* CESU-8
-* UTF-16HE/UTF-32HE (please see notes at [host-endianess][])
+* UTF-16HE/UTF-32HE (see notes at [host-endianess][])

 [host-endianess]: #markdown-header-host-endianess-of-utf-encodings

 All string functions provided by nunicode work on encoded strings: there is no need to decode anything explicitely and there is no intermediate representation under the hood of nunicode.
 Collation functions are complemented by case-insensitive variants.

-## WHY ITS GOOD

-* Well, firstly it is beautiful
+## Properties of the library

 * Small size: UTF-8 encoding/decoding - 3Kb, UTF-8 encoding/decoding +
   0-terminated string functions - 5Kb; case mapping - 30Kb, default Unicode
   collation - 145Kb (less in compact flavor)